 APSRTC operates only 52 per cent of services in Seemandhra region

-Citizens wanting to go towards any part of coastal Andhra and Rayalaseema regions continue to get hassled, what with a majority of bus services, cancelled owing to the ongoing ‘Samaikyandhra’ agitations.
+Citizens wanting to go towards any part of coastal Andhra and Rayalaseema regions continue to get hassled, what with a majority of bus services, including the private buses cancelled owing to the ongoing ‘Samaikyandhra’ agitations at different places.

 In total, the private bus operators have been incurring a mindboggling loss of about Rs.1 crore per day due to cancellations, says H.S.C Bose, honorary president, A.P.
 Private Bus Operators Association.